The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Finiteness of bounded components of

 Here $Q_1(0)=\{|x_1|<1,|x_2|<1\}$.

 \item There exists a constant $C>0$ such that

 \item $u_\varepsilon$ satisfies the Modica inequality,

 Hence $\partial\{u_\varepsilon>0\}$ is convex. \item The curvature of $\partial\{u_\varepsilon>0\}$ is bounded by $4$, and it equals $1$ at the origin. \end{enumerate} The last condition says the free boundaries are uniformly bounded in $C^{1,1}$.
 Because free boundaries converge to lines in low regularity spaces, by some interior regularity results we show that the curvature at the origin converges to $0$, hence a contradiction is obtained.
-Note that the last claim would follow directly if we have a kind of uniform $C^{2,\alpha}$ regularity for $\partial\{u_\varepsilon>0\}$.